-Our patent portfolio for TNX-102 SL includes patent applications directed to compositions of matter of CBP, formulations containing CBP, and methods for treating CNS conditions, such as TNX-102 SL for PTSD, and TNX-102 SL for agitation in neurodegenerative conditions, e.g. AAD, utilizing these compositions and formulations.
+Our patent portfolio for TNX-102 SL includes patent applications directed to compositions of matter of CBP, formulations containing CBP, and methods for treating CNS conditions, such as TNX-102 SL for PTSD, for sleep disturbances in fibromyalgia, for alcohol abuse, for sexual dysfunction, for depression in fibromyalgia and for agitation in neurodegenerative conditions, e.g. AAD, utilizing these compositions and formulations.